aws-neuron/aws-neuron-sdk/src/examples/tensorflow/bert_demo/README.md

 ## Compiling Neuron compatible BERT Large for Inferentia
-NOTE : Please make sure you update the Neuron software to the latest version before continuing with this demo.

-Connect to you c5.4xlarge instance and run the following commands to activate the tensorflow neuron environment.
+Connect to you c5.4xlarge instance and run the following commands to activate the tensorflow neuron environment and update it.

 ```
 conda activate aws_neuron_tensorflow_p36
+conda update tensorflow-neuron
+conda install neuron-cc
 ```

 ### Create saved model from open source BERT Large